 To date, Veggie has successfully grown a variety of plants, including three types of lettuce, Chinese cabbage, mizuna mustard, red Russian kale and zinnia flowers.
-In the future, the team at Kennedy Space Centre vision producing foods such as tomatoes and peppers, as well as berries and certain beans which are rich in antioxidants.
+In the future, the team at Kennedy Space Centre vision producing foods such as tomatoes and peppers, as well as berries and certain beans that are rich in antioxidants.
 This would provide multiple health benefits for the crew members who eat them, such as providing some space radiation protection.

 HOW IT WORKS: